 million, which is primarily covered by individual contributors.

-and treatment center in the country, we provide individualized, state-of- the-art medical treatment for patients with childhood cancer and
+research and treatment center in the country, we provide individualized, state-of- the-art medical treatment for patients with childhood

 2. Conduct over 73,700 clinic visits and diagnose over 3,000 new patients each year; offer innovative therapies for patients from 27 countries